Resource-saving and integrated activated carbon production at wastewater treatment plants for the elimination of trace substances

 - Institut für Energietechnik und Sicherheit des Karlsruher Institut für Technologie KIT

 The ERWAS follow-up project RIAS “Resource-efficient and integrated activated carbon production at wastewater treatment plants for the elimination of trace substances” has been funded by the German Federal Ministry of Education and Research (BMBF) since November 01, 2019 under the funding code 02WER1529 for a period of three years.
-The project executing organization is the Institute for Energy Technology and Safety at the Karlsruhe Institute of Technology.
+The project executing organization is the Projektträger Karlsruhe, Water Technology Department.

 Glatt funding reference: 02WER1529C